canada-ca/digital-playbook-guide-numerique/en/10-be-good-data-stewards.md

 - {: .dpgn-digital-architectural-keep-data-organized-2} Custodians shall ensure data is correct, consistent, and complete.
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->

+**Ensure data and information is complete, accurate and up-to-date (formerly guideline 10.6):**
+{: .dpgn-data-ignore}

+- Ensure data and information is complete, accurate and up-to-date
+- Design data to have clear and simple semantics to make common tasks easy.
+Rare tasks should still be possible but not the focus.
+Avoid being overly general, optimizing specific use cases.
+- Design data to be intuitive so that a semi-experienced user can be successful with minimal assistance from the documentation and programmers can easily integrate and reuse it.
+- Design data with a consistent and precise naming convention.
+Use plain language and recognizable patterns and concepts, avoiding abbreviations where possible.

 **Alpha, beta and live stages:**
 {: .dpgn-data-ignore}